-- After the coordinator confirms that all of the information the neurosurgeon will need to review your case has been provided, your case will be routed to the neurosurgeon that is most appropriate for your condition.
+- After the coordinator confirms that all of the information the neurosurgeon will need to review your case has been met, your case will be routed to the neurosurgeon most appropriate for your condition.

-- Within 7 to 10 business days, you will receive a notification through the email you provide that your second opinion is available in the portal.
+- Within 7 to-10 business days, you’ll receive a notification through email that your second opinion is available in the portal.
 (Please note that 7-10 business days cannot be guaranteed for submissions during peak U.S. holiday months of November and December.)

 You may download, keep, and share your second opinion with whomever you like.

 Barrow Neurological Institute is one of the leading neurosurgical teaching hospitals in the world.
 Patients and healthcare providers come from across the globe to receive care and learn from us.
-We know that many areas do not have the expertise that we do and understand that cost can be a large barrier to care.
-It is our way of helping patients get connected to a world-class neurosurgeon at a minimal cost.
+We acknowledge that many areas do not have the expertise we do and understand cost can be a large barrier to care.
+Our Second Opinion Program is our way of helping patients get connected to a world-class neurosurgeon for a minimal cost.

-There is no obligation for you to come to Barrow Neurological Institute for treatment.
-Your second opinion is yours to keep and share with anyone you like.
+There is no obligation for you to come to Barrow Neurological Institute for treatment, and your second opinion is yours to keep and share.

-If your second opinion recommends neurosurgery, and you decide to come to Barrow Neurological Institute for treatment, you will be treated by the neurosurgeon who reviewed your case.
-If you decide to come here, simply let our Second Opinion Program coordinator know.
-This person will assist with appointment scheduling, travel resources, insurance verification, and financial concerns.
+If your second opinion recommends neurosurgery and you decide to come to Barrow Neurological Institute for treatment, you will be treated by the neurosurgeon who reviewed your case.
+If you decide to come to Barrow, simply let our Second Opinion Program coordinators know.
+Our coordinators will assist you with appointment scheduling, travel resources, insurance verification, and financial concerns.

 No. There are a few rules:

 - You must have been diagnosed with one of the conditions outlined in the second frequently asked question.

-- Your imaging must be related to your condition, meet requested requirements, and have been taken in the past 3 to 6 months.
+- Your imaging must be related to your condition, meet requested requirements, and have been taken in the past six months.

-- You must already have been diagnosed by a physician for the condition that has been submitted.
+- You must have already been diagnosed by a physician for the condition that has been submitted.
 We are unable to provide an initial diagnosis of your condition.

-All records and information must be submitted in English.
-Barrow Neurological Institute will not translate these materials.
+All records and information must be submitted in English, as Barrow Neurological Institute cannot translate these materials.

-You must be 18 years of age or older to submit a neurosurgical second opinion.
+You must be 18 years of age or older to submit your request for a neurosurgical second opinion.

 You may submit a case for a child as long as the child is 14 years of age or older.
-We may make some exceptions based on special situations.
-Email BarrowSecondOpinion@DignityHealth.org with questions.
+We may make some exceptions based on special situations; please email your inquiries to BarrowSecondOpinion@DignityHealth.org.

-Once you have submitted all of the required documentation and imaging, your second opinion will be available in 7 to 10 business days.
+Once you have submitted the required documentation and imaging, your second opinion will be available in 7 to 10 business days.
 Please note that this timeframe cannot be guaranteed for submissions during peak U.S. holiday months of November and December.

 No. We will not contact your physician.
-We do recommend, however, that you share the recommendation with him or her so that he/she is a part of your care.
+We do recommend, however, that you share the recommendation with your doctor so that they are still involved in your care.

-You will need to contact your insurance carrier for more information.
-We do not bill insurance companies directly for Second Opinion.
+Although you may need to contact your insurance carrier for more information, we do not bill insurance companies for participating in our Second Opinion Program.
 You will be responsible for submitting any requests to your insurance company for reimbursement.

 No. Receiving a neurosurgical second opinion does not make you a patient of Barrow Neurological Institute.
 In order to become a patient, you must make an appointment and be seen in our offices.
-If you have received a neurosurgical second opinion and would like to be seen at Barrow Neurological Institute, please call (602) 406-3396.
+If you’ve received a neurosurgical second opinion and would like to be seen at Barrow Neurological Institute, please call us at (602) 406-3396.